Dane Belton: Professional career

-2022 season
+New York Giants

 The New York Giants selected Belton in the fourth round (114th overall) of the 2022 NFL draft.
 He was the 11th safety drafted.
 On August 1, 2022, Belton broke his collarbone during training camp.
 In Week 10 against the Houston Texans, Belton recorded his first career interception on quarterback Davis Mills in the 24–16 win.

-2023 season

-In a Week 17 matchup against the Los Angeles Rams in 2023, Belton recorded 2 interceptions and 2 passes defensed against quarterback Matthew Stafford.
+In a Week 17 matchup against the Los Angeles Rams in 2023, Belton recorded two interceptions and two passes defended against quarterback Matthew Stafford.
 He also recorded a fumble recovery.
-In a Week 18 matchup against the Philadelphia Eagles in 2023, Belton sacked quarterback Jalen Hurts in the 27–10 win.
+In a Week 18 matchup against the Philadelphia Eagles, Belton sacked quarterback Jalen Hurts in the 27–10 win.

+New York Jets

+On March 12, 2026, Belton signed a one-year, $4 million contract with the New York Jets.